 Just as it seems almost hopeless for me to lose weight, I eventually ran into something that DID started to work for me accidentally: Intermittent fasting (IF)!
 I say accidental ONLY because I got frustrated with dieting and losing weight one day so I started to “starve” myself but eventually caved in later that very same night to eat.
 Who would’ve known that this was pretty much IF in disguise except IF has a more positive connotation!

 Anyways, when trying out IF, you are essentially putting your body in a fasted state for a certain period of time throughout your day with a certain time window for eating.
 During that fasted state, your body still needs energy to function and so it starts to break down certain molecules for energy and the most readily form is that “unpleasant” looking fat in undesired locations.

 A common belief is that muscle is broken down significantly first when in a starvation mode.
-To some degree, there is a small amount of muscle breakdown but breaking down fat is much more efficient (and hence the high ketones in our urine when doing a fasting blood test).
-Fat is stored, unused energy after all and that is EXACTLY what we want to use up.
-The body also breaks down old, dysfunction proteins into smaller, usable parts (kind of like spring cleaning our bodies).
+To some degree, there is a small amount of muscle breakdown but breaking down fat is much more efficient.
+The presence of high ketones in our urine when doing a fasting blood test is evidence that fat is metabolized.
+In fact, fat is the energy that is stored and unused so that is EXACTLY what we want to use up.
+The body also breaks down old, dysfunctional proteins into smaller, usable parts (kind of like spring cleaning for our bodies).

 Intermittent Fasting Tracks

 - 16/8 method (16 hour fast with an 8 hour window of eating) is the most popular IF track

 - Eat-Stop-Eat method (fast for 24 hours and eating 1 meal a day)

 - 5/2 method (Eating 500-600 calories on 2 NON-consecutive days, then eating regularly for 5 days)